kakismash/marketplace/README.md

 # First Steps

-First clone the project found on github and install all dependencies using `npm install`.
+First clone the project found on GitHub and install all dependencies using `npm install`.
 Then start the project run `ng serve`.
 If everything works correctly, then we will proceed to implement it as JavaScript/HTML plain.

 ## How to implement as JavaScript/HTML plain